Omicron infected person dead in Odisha | Health

 - India

-Odisha Thursday reported for the first time the death of a person infected by Omicron and the authorities have said it is yet to be ascertained whether she died due to the coronavirus variant.
+Odisha Thursday reported for the first time death of a person infected by Omicron, however, authorities have said that it is yet to be ascertained whether she died due to the coronavirus variant.
 The 45-year-old woman, a resident of Agalpur in Bolangir district who had tested positive for coronavirus, had died on December 27 last year in a Sambalpur hospital and her genome sequencing report was made available on Wednesday, Bolangir chief district medical officer (CDMO) Snehalata Sahoo said.
 She had no travel history to any country.

 She was admitted to Bhima Bhoi Medical College and Hospital in Bolangir after a heart attack but was later shifted to VIMSAR at Burla in Sambalpur where she tested positive for coronavirus on December 23 and her swab sample was sent for genome sequencing.
 She died on December 27 before the report came.